Maison Bras awed us with its innovative food and stunning views. This 3 star Michelin restaurant is the ultimate destination dining experience.

 Other cheese cart standouts included super intense Roquefort Vernieres – a salt crystallized, sweet, funky wonder that we don’t often see in the United States.
 There was also fresh sheep’s cheese, chèvre of all types and blue Fourme d’Ambert that had been aged for so long that its paste resembled a caramel-like gold.
 We previously enjoyed a similar cheese experience in Burgundy’s Maison Lameloise, but this cheese cart gets extra points for its region specificity.

-Maison Bras is a restaurant with an especially strong dedication to local products.
+The Maison Bras restaurant has an especially strong dedication to local products.
 In fact, there were so many local, distinct cheeses that even Daryl couldn’t identify them all despite his extensive cheese background.
 This was a serious cheese cart!

 Finally, cones were served with an assortment of ice creams.
 Yes.
 It was probably too much, but, when you’re in the Bras house, too much is never enough.
 We returned to the lounge, enjoyed a memorable tea service and headed downstairs to bed.